Canada Thistle and its Control

 Pre-Harvest applications of glyphosate on registered crops can be used to control Canada thistle and other perennial weeds in most cropping systems.
 This application method has been found to be more consistent and up to twice as effective as applications made after harvest.

-To minimize the uptake of glyphosate into the grain, applications are made prior to harvest when the seed moisture of the crop is at 30 per cent or less (See the Table 2 for visual indicators of 30 per cent seed moisture).
+To minimize the uptake of glyphosate into the grain, applications are made prior to harvest when the seed moisture of the crop is at 30 per cent or less (See the Table below for visual indicators of 30 per cent seed moisture).
 Maximum Residue Limits (MRL) are placed on glyphosate content in harvested grain as a check for applications made prior to this stage.

-Table 2: Visual indicators of proper crop staging for Pre-Harvest glyphosate application.
+Visual indicators of proper crop staging for Pre-Harvest glyphosate application.

 |Wheat, Barley*, Oat*